 The available rates are 300, 600, 1200, 2400, 4800, 9600 and 19200 baud.
-After verifying or changing the baud rate setting, press the [EXIT] key twice to return to standard measurement mode.
+After verifying or changing the baud rate setting, press the [EXIT] key three times to return to standard measurement mode.

 Note: Refer to Chapter 1, Programming Site Data, for a detailed description of using the COMM submenu.
-The description includes information on checking UART bits and network ID.

-Setting Up the Terminal Software and Transferring Data
+Setting Up the Terminal Software

-To communicate with personal computers running under either the Windows 3.X or Windows 9X/NT operating systems, please refer to "Terminal Communications Software" in the EIA-RS Serial Communications (916-054) brochure.
+To communicate with personal computers running under either the Windows 3.X or Windows 9X/NT operating systems, please refer to "Terminal Communications Software" on page 7 of the brochure EIA-RS Serial Communications (916-054).